numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 which may lead to inconsistent implementations.
 The design (together with casting) naturally separates the concerns of different Datatypes.
-Even if tempted, the above Float64 cannot assume it knows how to step 3 correctly.
+Even if tempted, the above Float64 cannot assume it knows how to resolve step 3 correctly.

 **Note:**

 The common type operation cannot be simplified to using only safe casting logic.
-As a fall-back testing whether one of the inputs can be safely cast to the other could be used when no specific ``__common_dtype__`` is implemented.
+As a fallback, testing whether one of the inputs can be safely cast to the other could be used when no specific ``__common_dtype__`` is implemented.
 However, this does not allow for the case of::